Edit a report

 <Tab title="App UI">

-Select the name of the programming language on the right hand of the code block.
-This will expand a dropdown.
+Select the name of the programming language on the right side of the code block to expand a dropdown.
 From the dropdown, select your programming language syntax.
-You can choose from Javascript, Python, CSS, JSON, HTML, Markdown, and YAML.
+You can choose from JavaScript, Python, CSS, JSON, HTML, Markdown, and YAML.

 </Tab>